shelleywong/CSCI211-Course-Materials/Programs/README.md

   * functions
 * Optimize for readability: avoid ambiguity and minimize the use of abbreviations
   * It is fine to use certain universally-known abbreviations, such as `i` for a loop iterator
-* For files, make sure your file names match those listed in the writeup (in some cases, your code will not compile on Turnin if the file names do not match)
+* For files, make sure your file names match those listed in the writeup (in some cases, your code will not compile on INGInious if the file names do not match)
 * Be consistent.
 For example, you could use:
   * snake_case for variables (words separated by underscores): `a_local_variable`
   * PascalCase for types (each new word begins with a capital letter): `MyExcitingClass`